- A shared ride curb to curb service offered for those who cannot

 • Thursday & Friday, December 24 & 25, 2015

 Paratransit Service - (Americans with Disabilities Act of 1990)

 of our vehicles are wheelchair accessible so anyone may ride on the

 fixed route system for a more economical trip.
 We have fixed routes

-in Bryan/College Station, Cleveland, Lufkin, and Nacogdoches.
+in Bryan/College Station, Cleveland, Lufkin, Nacogdoches and The Woodlands.
 To

 find the closest fixed route to you, you can call dispatch at